anush47/odoo-bigquery-sync/README.md

 Automatically sync Odoo records to BigQuery using Cloud Run Jobs.

+## What is This?

+This is a serverless ETL pipeline that extracts data from Odoo (an open-source ERP system) and loads it into Google BigQuery for analytics and reporting.
+It runs as a Cloud Run Job, making it cost-effective and scalable - you only pay when it's actively syncing data.

+The system handles the complexities of Odoo's data model (arrays, objects, boolean quirks) and automatically converts records into BigQuery-compatible format.
+It supports both one-time historical syncs and ongoing incremental syncs.

+### Common Use Cases

+- **Business Intelligence**: Sync sales orders, customers, invoices to BigQuery for dashboarding in Looker/Data Studio
+- **Data Warehousing**: Archive Odoo data for long-term analysis and compliance
+- **Cross-System Integration**: Combine Odoo data with other sources (CRM, marketing tools) in BigQuery
+- **Backup & Recovery**: Create read-only copies of critical Odoo data outside the operational system
+- **Performance Optimization**: Move heavy analytical queries from Odoo to BigQuery

 ## Features

 - **Flexible Sync Modes**: Full historical sync or incremental by days